mkaz/oneliner/readme.md

 ### Sample Config

-You can generate a sample config using: `oneliner --gen-config`
+You can generate a sample config using: `oneliner --sample`

 ```toml
 # oneliner config file

 # Base directory that all notes are stored